The Alice Anderson Fund

 Private sector investors will match the government’s contribution by a minimum of 3:1 in a ‘Sidecar’ structure designed to increase participation in angel funding rounds.

-This unlocks up to $30 million in early-stage investment at a crucial time for the Victorian startup ecosystem, with an estimated $97 million annual shortfall according to research by Startup Genome.
+This unlocks up to $40 million in early-stage investment over the next three years at a crucial time for the Victorian startup ecosystem, with an estimated $97 million $97 million annual shortfall according to research by Startup Genome.

-85% of the Government’s contribution will be taken as equity, while the remaining 15% will be provided as a non-dilutive grant to ensure more of the company stays in the Founder’s hands.
+85% of the Government’s investment will be taken as equity, while the remaining 15% will be provided as a non-dilutive grant to ensure more of the company stays in the startup’s hands.

 Who can apply?